-It turned out, that, as soon as soon Vaka crew had raised the mast during the previous night, it broke at the foot, and after a jury rigg repair, the meanwhile good brise ripped the traditional mat sail.
+It turned out, that, as soon as the Vaka crew had raised the mast during the previous night, it broke at the foot, and after a jury rigg repair, the meanwhile good brise ripped the traditional mat sail.

 But the Te Puke crew was eager to press on towards Vanikolo, about 30 miles to the south, because of better family connections, and thefor easier repair option.

 After another overnight tow, we got the Te Puke safe into a protected bay on Vanikolo.
-Repairs to the mast where done immediately, and the damaged sail could be patched with a mat, that was gifted to the Dona Catharina crew by friends from Tikopia.
+Repairs to the mast where done immediately, and the damaged sail could be patched with a mat, that had been gifted to the Dona Catharina crew by friends from Tikopia.
 I’m sure our Tikopia friend would agree that passing the mat on to the Te Puke was a necessity.

 The weather window had meanwhile closed, and there did not seem to be any favourable wind in the near future.
 For us, on Dona Catharina it was getting late in the season, and so we needed to make the decision to pull the plug, and head south, out of the belt of the tropical cyclones.

-The Te Puke crew will attempt to sail the remaining 120 miles to Sola in 2019, and we hope, that they will use the time, to go over their vessel to make sure, she is seaworthy next time.
+The Te Puke crew will attempt to sail the remaining 120 miles to Sola in 2020 and we hope, that they will use the time, to go over their vessel to make sure, she is more seaworthy next time.
 We also hope, that they will spend as much hours as possible to improve on their sailing skills, and take their vessel out on every occasion.
 I’m sure, if they keep working on their skills, the voyage to Vanuatu will come to a sucssesfull conclusion by the end of 2019